benjystanton/benjystanton.github.io/src/posts/2020-11-28-a-plan-for-accessible-maps.md

 image-alt: "Black and white drawing of map, made up of a polygon, a map pin and a dotted line"
 ---

-<p class="lede">Designing accessible interactive maps is hard.
+<p>Designing accessible interactive maps is hard.
 I don’t think I could point to any single thing that I’ve worked on that covers all of the things mentioned here.
 But, if I was going to start a brand new project, with plenty of time to get things right, this is where I’d start.</p>

 The following isn't perfect, I'm really just sharing my workings so far.
 I hope that if you can see something is wrong or missing, you'll point it out.
 I’ll definitely iterate and add to this post in future.